Areas Of Expertise

 As Program Manager at Telstra Bigpond, Alex managed the IT Transformation, involved a team of between 150 – 250 people and a budget of A$40m.
 The objective of the program was to improve the integration of Bigpond systems with the Telstra core systems to ensure a seamless customer experience.
 Prior to Alex starting on the program, Telstra Bigpond was running 4 months late in to SIT (System Integration Testing) which had major flow on impacts on the broader Telstra transformation timeframe.
 Alex was able to replan the Telstra Bigpond work and brought it in on schedule.
 Alex setup a core team of 6 people and testing war room.

-As Delivery Partner for Telstra, Alex led the Data Migration effort to support the IT Transformation.
+As Delivery Executive for Telstra, Alex led the Data Migration effort to support the IT Transformation.
 Alex established and grew the team to approximately 100 people.
 Alex led the team during the scoping and strategy phase.
-The data migration had to migrate data from tens of systems to much smaller set of target systems.
-The extraction work was performed by existing Telstra vendors, the IBM team performed the majority of the data transformation work and then the CC&B and OSS teams performed the data loads.
+The data migration had to migrate data from tens of systems to a much smaller set of target systems.
+The extraction work was performed by existing Telstra vendors, the IBM team performed the majority of the data transformation work and then the CC&B (Customer Care & Billing) and OSS (Operational Support Systems) teams performed the data loads.
 The Data Migration program was a key component of the Telstra Transformation being led by Sol Trujillo.